syncfusion-content/maui-docs/MAUI/Maps/tile-layer.md

 You can set the center position by setting the `MapTileLayer.Center` property.
 It represents the center position of the map layer.

-Based on the size of the [`SfMaps`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Maps.html) control, `Center` and `ZoomLevel` number of initial tiles needed in the view port alone will be rendered.
+Based on the size of the [`SfMaps`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Maps.html) control, `Center` and `ZoomLevel` number of initial tiles needed in the viewport alone will be rendered.
 Refer this section for enabling `zooming and panning`.

 Defaults to `MapLatLng(0.0, 0.0)`.